-EICCD's economic development department provides a wide variety of assistance to business and industry throughout the eastern Iowa region.
-The Iowa New Jobs Training Program and the Iowa Jobs Training Program have provided training incentives to almost 300 area companies and more than 30,000 employees have participated in the training.
+EICC's economic development department provides a wide variety of assistance to business and industry throughout the eastern Iowa region.
+The Iowa New Jobs Training Program and the Iowa Jobs Training Program have provided training incentives to almost 500 area companies and nearly 40,000 employees have participated in the training.

-The Iowa Waste Reduction Center is a partnership program between EICCD, the Iowa Department of Economic Development and the Iowa Department of Natural Resources.
-The local representative of the program is located at EICCD and assists companies in reducing their waste stream by finding other companies that can use these wastes in their manufacturing processes.
+The Iowa Waste Reduction Center is a partnership program between EICC and the Iowa Department of Natural Resources.
+The local representative of the program is located at EICC and assists companies in reducing their waste stream by finding other companies that can use these wastes in their manufacturing processes.

-The Graphic Arts Training and Consulting Group has developed a national reputation for providing expert training and consulting services to printing firms throughout the Midwest.
+The Graphic Arts Training and Consulting has developed a national reputation for providing expert training and consulting services to printing firms throughout the Midwest.
 The training professionals each have expertise in certain areas of the graphic arts process and deliver customized training programs at company locations.

-Eastern Iowa Career Link Essentials is a partnership of EICCD and leading area manufacturers to deliver a preemployment training program to meet the needs of partner companies to create a pool of trained applicants for their workforce needs.
+Eastern Iowa Career Link Essentials is a partnership of EICC and leading area manufacturers to deliver a preemployment training program to meet the needs of partner companies to create a pool of trained applicants for their workforce needs.
 This 56-hour program is delivered over a four-week time period in the evenings.